dbrizard/elwaspatid/docs/auto_examples/plot_1_WP2.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 64-66
+GENERATED FROM PYTHON SOURCE LINES 76-80

 Two bars, cross-section increase
 --------------------------------
+Compression is reflected as traction.
+Recall that the limit case of cross-section increase is the fixed end.

 ..
-GENERATED FROM PYTHON SOURCE LINES 66-71
+GENERATED FROM PYTHON SOURCE LINES 80-85

 .. code-block:: default